xJustinW/Home-Lab-DNS-Server/README.md

 As mentioned earlier, this serves as an effective method to reduce the uncertainty associated with avoiding ads, trackers, and the unregulated expanse of the internet.
 Through enforced rules, filters, and blocklists, certain security practices are automated by this project.
 Moreover, it offers a sleek dashboard reminiscent of a SIEM tool, providing the ability to monitor both incoming and outgoing traffic.
 However, while the DNS server will intervene upon command, it's essential to recognize that users accessing the network and internet still bear significant responsibility.
 Everyone on my network must adhere to safe practices.
 Next, I'll demonstrate the difference between a standard ad query response and how my DNS server handles an ad query with specific features enabled.
 <br />
 <h2>Wireshark: Reviewing DNS Requests Before My DNS Server Is Active</h2>
 Wireshark is a packet analyzer.
-I can select the type of network traffic I want to monitor, in my case I am viewing my ethernet connection and all the packets that are coming through it.
+I can select the type of network traffic I want to monitor.
+In my case, I am viewing my ethernet connection and all the packets that are coming through it.
 For this project, I will be reviewing the DNS responses to demonstrate a proof of concept.
-That having your own DNS server can provide better privacy and security.
+That having your own DNS server can provide better privacy and security and reduce the attack surface of your home network.

 <b> </b>